Facebook Groups Webhook Integration

 Test your webhook

 Before or after configuring your endpoint, open Send test webhook.
-Pick the sample that matches how your campaign sends posts (one post at a time or a batched list).
-Enter your webhook URL and we send a test so you can confirm everything works.
+Pick the sample that matches your setup (single post or batched), enter your webhook URL, and we send a test POST so you can confirm everything works.

 Request